etafuro/sgc-sg2000/README.md

 Thank you for testing and improving this experimental software!

 ### Thanks
-Many thanks to Alfredo Fabris (IZ2ADM) who has supported this project and Catullo who has offered his SG2000 for testing the application.
+Many thanks to Alfredo Fabris (IZ2ADM) who has actively supported this project and Catullo - who has offered his SG2000 radio for testing the application.